AlexDaPiggie/Rolex_Finder_DeepLearning_Model/README.md

 # [Rolex Finder(Click to see the website)](https://rolex-reg.vercel.app)
 ## Acknowledgement
 Special thanks to my friend (Huy Phan, a.k.a.
-Hertzy)[linkprojectcuahuy], for bringing the design of this project to life.
+Hertzy)[https://hertzy-da-poet.github.io/Hugo-Portfolio/], for bringing the design of this project to life.
 Hertzy implemented the entire front end and crafted the visual effects that shape the user experience.

 ## Authors
 | **Phong Nguyen (Alex)** | **Huy Phan (Hertzy)** |